KejariwalAyush/notify_me/README.md

 # Notify Me

-A flutter app to notify users about vaccine slots in their area.
+A flutter app to notify users about vaccine slots availability in their area.

 ## Features

-- Get notified in every 15 mins.
+- Get notified for available slots in your district.
+- Uses your location to get district and state, so that you dont have to select it.
 - Check all slots available in your district without any worries.
 - Sort your District wise data with respect to pincodes.